ahmadk953/threads-clone/README.md

 # Threads Clone - A Replica of Threads

 > [!WARNING]
 > Development on this project is currently paused.
-No new feature updates are going to pushed, but I will continue to update dependencies via dependabot.
+No new feature updates are going to pushed, but I will continue to update dependencies and fix major bugs as needed.

 ## Roadmap